"Wait a minute, is that true?" The story of "metacognition" that nurtures oneself not to be swayed by information

 For details,

-A patient’s record of setting up a VPS and wrestling with Ghost during involuntary hospitalisation can be viewed here.
+→ A patient’s account of setting up a VPS and wrestling with Ghost during involuntary hospitalisation can be found here.

 That said, that said.

-But does research really show that enhancing metacognition improves mental health and information literacy? ” you might wonder.
+「Does research truly show that enhancing metacognition improves mental health and information literacy? ” you might wonder.

-So this time, using international academic papers, I’ll discuss the connection between metacognition, information literacy, mental health, and learning outcomes.
+So this time, using international academic papers, I’ll discuss the links between metacognition, information literacy, mental health, and learning outcomes.

 Note: Metacognition is a concept defined by American psychologist John H. Flavell, originally a term used in cognitive psychology.
 In neuroscience, it refers to the prefrontal cortex’s involvement in cognitive functions (learning and problem-solving abilities).
 It can be considered an essential ability for controlling emotions and making rational judgements by understanding ‘what one is currently thinking and what emotions one is processing’.